How to Fix Windows 11 Lagging After the Update? — Top 10 Solutions

 There could be several reasons behind your Windows 11 slow speed after a system update, such as:

-• You have been using Fast Startup leading to your PC not getting proper rebooting.
+• You have been using Fast Startup, leading to your PC not getting a proper reboot.

 • Your hard drive doesn’t have sufficient free space to support your operations.